reedsy/challenges/ruby-on-rails-engineer-v2.md

 - we are not expecting your application to have a UI: assume that your work would be used to provide that at a later stage;
 - while using a Ruby web framework of your choice might be helpful, keep in mind that if you'd like to stick to "vanilla" Ruby that's ok too;
 - any detail that is not specified throughout this assignment is for you to decide.
 Our questions and examples are agnostic on purpose, so as to not bias your toward a specific format.
 If you work at Reedsy you will make decisions and we want that to reflect here.
 This being said, if you spot anything that you **really** think should be detailed here, feel free to let us know;
-- keep in mind that there are plans to expand this store in the future so make sure you write code you would be happy working on — and deploying — in the future;
+- make sure you write code you would be happy working on — and deploying — in the future;

 ### Question 1